snarrenberg/westerparse/docs/speciesrules.rst

 *Bass Leaps of a Fourth*

 #.
-Leaps of a fourth in the bass: there must be a note in one of the upper
+There must be a note in one of the upper lines that sounds simultaneously
-   lines that sounds simultaneously with one of the notes forming the fourth and creates a second or seventh with the other note forming the fourth.
+   with one of the notes forming the fourth and creates a second or seventh with the other note forming the fourth.

 *Sonority*